Topos: Ringed topoi

 A ringed topos is a pair (X,R), where X is a topos and R is a commutative ring object in X. Most of the constructions of ringed spaces go through for ringed topoi.
 The category of R-module objects in X is an abelian category with enough injectives.
 A more useful abelian category is the subcategory of quasi-coherent R-modules: these are R-modules that admit a presentation.

 Another important class of ringed topoi, besides ringed spaces, are the étale topoi of Deligne–Mumford stacks.

 Homotopy theory of topoi

 Michael Artin and Barry Mazur associated to the site underlying a topos a pro-simplicial set (up to homotopy).
 (It's better to consider it in Ho(pro-SS); see Edwards) Using this inverse system of simplicial sets one may sometimes associate to a homotopy invariant in classical topology an inverse system of invariants in topos theory.
 The study of the pro-simplicial set associated to the étale topos of a scheme is called étale homotopy theory.
 In good cases (if the scheme is Noetherian and geometrically unibranch), this pro-simplicial set is pro-finite.

-Elementary topoi (topoi in logic)

-Introduction

-Since the early 20th century, the predominant axiomatic foundation of mathematics has been set theory, in which all mathematical objects are ultimately represented by sets (including functions, which map between sets).
-More recent work in category theory allows this foundation to be generalized using topoi; each topos completely defines its own mathematical framework.
-The category of sets forms a familiar topos, and working within this topos is equivalent to using traditional set-theoretic mathematics.
-But one could instead choose to work with many alternative topoi.
-A standard formulation of the axiom of choice makes sense in any topos, and there are topoi in which it is invalid.
-Constructivists will be interested to work in a topos without the law of excluded middle.
-If symmetry under a particular group G is of importance, one can use the topos consisting of all G-sets.

-It is also possible to encode an algebraic theory, such as the theory of groups, as a topos, in the form of a classifying topos.
-The individual models of the theory, i.e. the groups in our example, then correspond to functors from the encoding topos to the category of sets that respect the topos structure.

-Formal definition

-When used for foundational work a topos will be defined axiomatically; set theory is then treated as a special case of topos theory.
-Building from category theory, there are multiple equivalent definitions of a topos.
-The following has the virtue of being concise:

-A topos is a category that has the following two properties: